King-Lewy/AeroVison-Drone/README.md

  - FC+ESC Stack
 These are some of the big components for the drone that I decided needed to be really well thought out.
 The only other big thing that I didn't do an analysis for, was the goggles, because they were the only relatively low cost goggles that still had good camera options.

+### Stack
+For this build, you can use two different stack options, including the speedybee V4, and speedybee V5.
+This was designed to accommodate either stack, and there is a wiring diagram for both as well.
+In the BOM, there is only the V4, because it is cheaper to buy that, but the other one works as well.
+Some reasons to be able to switch between them, are shipping times, quality, and if you have any personal preference.
+Either one works great!

 # Build Instructions
 - **Order All of the Necessary Parts**
 Go through the BOM and buy all of the parts on the list.
 Tip: try to get the controller as soon as possible, so you can start practicing on an online simulator.
 For the 3d printed parts, I would first 3d print all of the parts in a prototype material (pla/petg) and make sure that all of the electronics fit.
 This also helps you know if there are any problems before printing with a more expensive filament, and it gives you build experience!